shamansim/simon/_posts/2019-05-19-organisation-tools-GTD-with-todoist-and-evernote.md

 ---
 In this post I would like to talk about how I organise my tasks and plan my day as a Ph.D. student in a biology laboratory.

 I am pretty sure you have heard or are using the getting things done (GTD) method by David Allen.
 Until recently I was relying on paper notebooks and calendar to organize myself, but the appeal of established digital apps got me so I am now using dematerialised tools.
 Here I will explain how I implement the GTD method with nowadays tools for academia in a lab.
-The main structure is actually from this excellent post from Robert Talbert.
-The main tools are, in order of importance, self-discipline, Todoist and Evernote.
+The main structure is actually from this excellent (post from Robert Talbert)[http://rtalbert.org/gtd-for-academics-simple-trusted-system/].
+The main tools are, in order of importance, self-discipline, (Todoist)[https://todoist.com/] and (Evernote)[https://www.evernote.com/].
 Premium functionalities are not mandatory but recommended.
 Post on Evernote will follow.

 **Critical points**